maxwyb/Data-Processing-PC/README.md

 ### Client side - Install & run the Android app
 1. If Android Studio is not already installed, download it from [here](http://developer.android.com/tools/studio/index.html).
 2. Download the Android app project from [Data-Processing-Android repo](https://github.com/maxwyb/Data-Processing-Android).
 Import this project into Android Studio.
-3. Open `AndroidData - app - src - main - java - com - ucla - max - androiddata - MainActivity.java` file, and change the global variable `PC_IP` and `ANDROID_IP` to the current IP addresses of server and client.
+3. Open `AndroidData - app - src - main - java - com - ucla - max - androiddata - MainActivity.java` file, and **change the global variable `PC_IP` and `ANDROID_IP` to the current IP addresses of server and client**.
 Make sure `PORT` is not used by other applications.
 4. Connect your Android device to the computer; make sure its USB debugging mode in `Developer Settings` is enabled.
 In Android Studio, click `Run - Run "app"` and select the device to run the app.
 5. After clicking the button in the app, some simulated temperature data should appear on the left, and analysis results of these data will be shown on the right **as log**.